julianchurchill/text-adventure/README.md

 Done
 ====

+- [FEATURE] Direction label buttons are replaced with hyper-text exits in description
 - [FEATURE] New event 'on examine' for ItemActions to be trigger upon
 - [FEATURE] New ItemAction ChangeItemVisibility
 - [FEATURE] New ItemAction DestroyItem